celo-org/qa-interview-assignment/README.md

 yarn run ios
 ```

 You should be all set with an Instagram clone running on an iOS simulator.
-If you've had any issues completing the setup process, please get in touch with your interview coordinator before continuing.
+If you've had any issues completing the setup process, please get in touch with your Recruiting Partner before continuing.

 ## Tasks